SumariK/Benchmarking/Negatives/Swissprot_decoys.md

 ## Overview

-This pipeline samples random peptide-length windows from the SwissProt reviewed protein database to serve as decoy negatives for MHC-II binding prediction benchmarking.
-Negatives are matched to the length distribution of the positive set, filtered to canonical amino acids only, and screened against both the local positive set and all human Class II confirmed binders from the IEDB MHC ligand report before being accepted.
-The final output is a shuffled, labelled benchmark dataset ready for model evaluation.
+This pipeline builds a DQ-focused benchmark dataset by sampling 1000 positive peptides directly from the annotated IEDB full CSV produced by the upstream processing pipeline, then generating 5000 SwissProt-derived decoy negatives matched to the length distribution of those positives.
+No separate positives file is needed — both positives and the rejection filter are derived from the same IEDB source.

+The key design feature is the **cross-locus rejection screen**: confirmed positives from DQ, DP, and DR are all pooled into a single rejection set.
+Any SwissProt window matching a confirmed binder at any Class II locus is discarded before being accepted as a negative, regardless of which locus it was originally annotated against.

 ---

 ## Important Note on Study Design

 This pipeline operates under a **positive-unlabelled (PU) learning** assumption.
-Because SwissProt contains human proteins and MHC-II presents endogenous human peptides, some randomly sampled decoys will inevitably be genuine binders that are simply unlabelled.
+Because SwissProt contains human proteins and MHC-II presents endogenous human peptides, some randomly sampled decoys will inevitably be genuine binders that are simply absent from IEDB.
 This has two consequences:

-- Model performance metrics such as AUC will be **conservatively underestimated** — the model is penalised for correctly predicting unlabelled true binders as positive
+- Model performance metrics such as AUC will be **conservatively underestimated**
 - The problem is made **artificially harder** than it would be with experimentally confirmed non-binders

-The IEDB screen integrated into the sampling loop reduces this contamination by rejecting any candidate matching a confirmed human Class II binder in the IEDB MHC ligand report.
-However, this filter is best-effort — binders that are unpublished, understudied, or restricted to alleles not well represented in IEDB will not be caught.
-The PU learning caveat therefore still applies and should be noted in any reported results.
+The cross-locus IEDB screen substantially reduces contamination relative to a single-locus filter, but cannot fully resolve the PU learning limitation.
+This should be noted in any reported results.

 ---

 ## How It Works

 ```
-uniprot_sprot.fasta     positives.txt      mhc_ligand_full.csv
+context_iedb_full.csv              uniprot_sprot.fasta
-        │                    │                      │
-        ▼                    ▼                      ▼
- Load protein          Load positive         Load IEDB human
- sequences             peptides              Class II positives
- (plain strings)       (set for fast         Clean + filter to
-                       lookup)               canonical AA only
-        │                    │                      │
-        │                    └──────────────────────┤
-        │                                           ▼
-        │                              Combined rejection set
-        │                          (local positives + IEDB binders)
-        │                          stored as hashed environment
-        │                          for O(1) lookup
          │                                  │
-        └───────────────────────────────────────────┤
+         ▼                                  ▼
+ Load annotated IEDB data         Load SwissProt sequences
+         │                         (plain strings, headers
+         ├──────────────────────────────────┤  discarded)
+         │                                  │
+         ▼                                  │
+ Sample 1000 DQ positives                   │
+ (locus = DQ, label = 1,                    │
+  deduplicated by peptide)                  │
+         │                                  │
+         ▼                                  │
+ Build cross-locus rejection set            │
+ DQ + DP + DR positives combined            │
+ stored as hashed environment               │
+ for O(1) lookup                            │
+         │                                  │
+         ▼                                  │
+ Build length distribution                  │
+ from sampled DQ positives                  │
+ (proportional targets summing              │
+  to N_NEGATIVES)                           │
+         │                                  │
+         └──────────────────────────────────┤
                                             ▼
-                                   Build length distribution
-                                   (count positives per length)
-                                                    │
-                                                    ▼
                              For each length → sample target count:
-                                  └─ Pick random protein
+                               └─ Pick random SwissProt protein
                                └─ Pick random start position
                                └─ Extract window of target length
-                                  └─ Reject if non-canonical AA present
+                               └─ Reject if non-canonical AA
-                                  └─ Reject if in combined rejection set
+                               └─ Reject if in cross-locus
+                                  rejection set (DQ + DP + DR)
-                                  └─ Reject if already in negative set
+                               └─ Reject if already sampled
                                └─ Accept → collect
                                             │
-                          ┌─────────────────────────┴──────────────────┐
+                  ┌─────────────────────────┼──────────────────────┐
                   ▼                         ▼                      ▼
-                   negatives.txt              negatives.faa    benchmark_dataset.txt
+   DQ_benchmark_positives.txt  DQ_benchmark_negatives.txt  DQ_benchmark_negatives.faa
-                (raw negative list)       (FASTA, indexed    (shuffled + labelled,
+   DQ_benchmark_dataset.txt (shuffled + labelled, tab-separated)
-                                          dedup headers)      tab-separated)
 ```

 ---